CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

-Ever since email became commonplace for everyday communication, spammers and other crooks have taken advantage of the medium to try to lure people into buying certain pills or to kindly ask if they can help stash millions on behalve of a deceased Nigerian princess.
+Ever since email became commonplace for everyday communication, spammers and other crooks have taken advantage of the medium to try to lure people into buying certain pills or to kindly ask if they can help stash millions on behalf of a deceased Nigerian princess.
 Especially with phishing emails, these culprits use forged sender addresses to make it look like a legit email, for instance from your credit card company.
-To prevent that these emails actually reach your inbox, various tools have been developed over the years.
+To prevent these emails from actually reaching your inbox, various tools have been developed over the years.
 SPF is one of them.

 This article is intended for users who want to have background